Health Insurance Requirement FAQ

 In the United States, the accreditation status of programs leading to the M.D. degree is determined solely by the Liaison Committee on Medical Education (LCME).
 In cooperation with the Committee on Accreditation of Canadian Medical Schools (CACMS), the LCME also accredits M.D. programs in Canada.
 To be accredited, programs must meet the national standards described in the document, Functions and Structure of a Medical School.
 For further information, refer to the Overview and Accreditation Procedures sections of the LCME site.

-What health-related services is IUSM required to provide to medical students?
+What health-related services are IUSM required to provide to medical students?

 Health Services and Personal Counseling.
 Each school must have an effective system of personal counseling for its students that includes programs to promote the well-being of students and facilitate their adjustment to the physical and emotional demands of medical school.
 Medical students must have access to preventive and therapeutic health services.
 The health professionals who provide psychiatric/psychological counseling or other sensitive health services to medical students must have no involvement in the academic evaluation or promotion of students receiving those services.
 Health insurance must be available to all students and their dependents, and all students must have access to disability insurance.